aws-samples/aws-hpc-recipes/recipes/pcluster/isolated-clusters/README.md

     e.
 The sample ParallelCluster configuration file can be found in this directory by typing ‘cat IsolatedCluster.yaml’

 18. You can experiment with installing software on the cluster similarly to how we installed ParallelCluster on the Admin Node.
-You can upload the software to S3, then utilize the existing private connection between our subnet and S3 to download files securely.
+You can upload the software to S3, then utilize the existing private connection between our subnet and S3 to download files.
 Once those files are on the instance you can install the software locally.

 ### Cleanup
 1. Navigate to CloudFormation->Stacks and select “IsolatedCluster”.
-Select Delete and confirm by selecting Delete again.
+Select Delete on the top right and confirm by selecting Delete again.
 2. Then select the original stack that you named and delete that one following the same process as Step 1.